nvngroup/pitu/README_backup.md

 ## Handling Events

-- Baileys uses the EventEmitter syntax for events.
+- Pitu uses the EventEmitter syntax for events.
 They're all nicely typed up, so you shouldn't have any issues with an Intellisense editor like VS Code.

 > [!IMPORTANT]
-> **The events are [these](https://baileys.whiskeysockets.io/types/BaileysEventMap.html)**, it's important you see all events
+> **The events are [these](https://Pitu.whiskeysockets.io/types/PituEventMap.html)**, it's important you see all events

 You can listen to these events like this: